 - Must be able to routinely lift 50 pounds, move freely around the farm, have the ability and willingness to operate machinery, and be able and willing to work under adverse weather conditions.

-- Must have attention to detail, ability to follow directions, and maintain accurate garden records.
+- Must have attention to detail, ability to follow directions, and adapt to new tasks.

 - Must be able to work on their own at time or with groups.

-- Interns must be prepared to work in a professional environment, complete tasks carefully and in a timely manner.
-Interns must be prompt, responsible and focused.
+- Interns must be prompt, responsible and focused.
+Interns must be prepared to work in a professional environment, complete tasks carefully and in a timely manner; they must be able to work successfully as a representative of the Rodale Institute at events on and off site, and in a public garden setting.

 - Must have a valid US driver’s license.